 World’s First Night Zoo

-World’s first night zoo or Night Safari was in Singapore.
+The world’s first night zoo or Night Safari was in Singapore.
 It occupies 35 hectares (86 acres) and currently houses over 2,500 animals representing over 130 species of which 38% are threatened species.

-The National Flag of Singapore
+The National Flag Of Singapore

-The crescent moon signifies a young nation on the rise and the five stars signify the ideals of democracy, peace, progress, justice for it’s citizens and equality.
+The crescent moon signifies a young nation on the rise and the five stars signify the ideals of democracy, peace, progress, justice for its citizens, and equality.

-Buildings Have a Height Restriction
+Buildings Have A Height Restriction

-All male citizens of Singapore have to serve army for a period of 2 years when they turn eighteen.
+All male citizens of Singapore have to serve the army for a period of 2 years when they turn eighteen.

-Highest Rooftop Bar in The World
+Highest Rooftop Bar In The World

 Party with the gods, or at least those drunk enough to think they are at the highest rooftop bar in the world.

-Don’t Hit a Dog if Driving
+Don’t Hit A Dog If Driving

 In Singapore, hitting a dog with your car and not stopping to help is a crime that might land you in jail.